chrisruffalo/simple-ssl/README.md

 This whole thing started when I realized that it was *easier* to use Java to call into the JRuby to use the OpenSSL bindings that had been written for JRuby (jruby-openssl).
 I replaced 480 lines of Java on a project with around 300 lines of combined Java/Ruby code.
 That
 *included* the code required for bridging between Java and JRuby.
-(The actual Ruby code was only 119 lines.)
+(The actual Ruby code was only 119 lines.
+The first real version of this README file, at 380 lines, was shorter than the original Java code that started this mess!)

 If you think that **any of this** means that I hate the guys over at [Bouncy Castle](https://www.bouncycastle.org/) well, [you're wrong!](#lovethecastle)